maxime-tournier/maxime-tournier.github.com/notes/category-theory.md

 # The Yoneda Lemma

-The Yoneda *lemma* is a fundamental result connecting a (locally small) category to the category of sets through its Hom-sets.
-As such, it makes it possible to use results in $$\Set$$ which is very well-known.
-One of its most immediate applications is to prove the Yoneda *embedding*, which relates the set of morphisms between two elements to the Hom-functors of both elements:
+The Yoneda *lemma* is a fundamental result relating a (locally small) category to functors from the category to sets.
+It turns out that this functor category is quite useful since some results in $$\Set$$ translate naturally to it, which in turn translate to the category we started with through the Yoneda *embedding*:

 $$\hom{C}{a, b} \simeq \hom{\funcat{C, \Set}}{\hom{C}{a, -}, \hom{C}{b, -}}$$